Cornets and Trumpets by Boston Musical Instrument Manufactory

 By the time that The Boston Musical Instrument Manufactory was formed in 1869, Boston had been the center of the US brass instrument industry for at least 20 years.
 The new company of makers was a merging of the E.G. Wright and Graves & Co. shops which had already had a close working relationship for almost two decades.
 Most of the experienced workers were from German musical instrument making families, the most important being Henry Esbach and Louis Hartmann who became majority owners of the business.

-A two part history of The Boston Musical Instrument Manufactory, by Robert Eliason and myself, has been published in Volumes 41 and 42 of the Journal of the American Musical Instrument Society.
+A two part history of The Boston Musical Instrument Manufactory, by Robert Eliason, myself and Dick Martz, has been published in Volumes 41 and 42 of the Journal of the American Musical Instrument Society.
 If you have any additional historical information regarding cornets and other instruments by Boston, please contact me.
 I will continue to improve the accuracy of this story as I learn more.

 Click on an image below for the story.